cURL libcurl API libcurl

 register, interested in both read and write readiness

 The socketp argument is a private pointer you have previously set with curl_multi_assign(3) to be associated with the s socket.
 If no pointer has been set, socketp will be NULL.
 This argument is of course a service to applications that want to keep certain data or structs that are strictly associated to the given socket.

 The userp argument is a private pointer you have previously set with curl_multi_setopt(3) and the CURLMOPT_SOCKETDATA option.

 CURLMcode type, general libcurl multi interface error code.

-Before version 7.20.0: If you receive CURLM_CALL_MULTI_PERFORM, this basically means that you should call curl_multi_perform again, before you select() on more actions.
+Before version 7.20.0: If you receive CURLM_CALL_MULTI_PERFORM, this basically means that you should call curl_multi_socket_action(3) again before you wait for more actions on libcurl's sockets.
 You don't have to do it immediately, but the return code means that libcurl may have more data available to return or that there may be more data to send off before it is "satisfied".
-Do note that curl_multi_perform(3) will return CURLM_CALL_MULTI_PERFORM only when it wants to be called again immediately.
-When things are fine and there is nothing immediate it wants done, it'll return CURLM_OK and you need to wait for "action" and then call this function again.

 This HTML page was made with roffit.